Backup and Restore

 Backup does not save input message queues for REST++ or Kafka.

 Restore is an offline operation, requiring the data services to be temporarily shut down.
+The backup tag acts as a filename prefix.
+During restore, the user can provide either the tag (filename prefix) or the full filename with timestamp information in the name.
 When GBAR restore begins, it first searches for a backup file matching the backup_tag supplied in the command line.
-If the backup_tag is not a full backup file name, GBAR will by default select the latest one, and ask the user for confirmation to continue.
-Then it decompresses the backup file to its own working directory.
-It will then turn off the TigerGraph servers (GSE, RESTPP, etc.) temporarily.
+If multiple matching backup archives are found , GBAR will select the most recent one, and ask the user for confirmation to continue.
+Then it decompresses the backup file to a working directory.
+As the next step, GBAR will compare the Tigergraph system version in the backup archive with the current system's version, to make sure that backup archive is compatible with that current system.
+It will then shut down the TigerGraph servers (GSE, RESTPP, etc.) temporarily.
 Then, GBAR makes a copy of the current graph data, as a precaution.
 If GBAR estimates that there is not sufficient disk space for the copy, GBAR will display a warning and prompt the user to abort (unless the user has overridden the prompt with the -y option).
 Next, GBAR copies the backup graph data into the GPE and GSE and notifies the Dictionary to load the configuration data.
 When these actions are all done, GBAR will restart the TigerGraph servers.

 List Backup Files

 This command lists all generated backup files in the storage place configured by the user.
 For each file, it shows the file’s full tag, file’s size in human readable format, and its creation time.

 The following example describes a real example, to show the actual commands, the expected output, and the amount of time and disk space used, for a given set of graph data.
 For this example, and Amazon EC2 instance was used, with the follwing specifications:

 single instance with 32 CPU + 244GB memory + 2TB HDD.